listlessbird/poland-ai-ts-workshop/exercises/08-retrieval/08.3-rank-fusion/explainer/readme.md

 ## Usage

-In terms of usage, we can call this reciprocal rank fusion passing in the BM25 search results and the embedding search results:
+In terms of usage, we can call this reciprocal rank fusion passing in the BM25 search results and the embedding search results.

 ```ts
 // search.ts